You’re currently reading Chapter 12 of The Ultimate Guide to Creating Your Fashion Portfolio (in a weekend)

 But here’s the thing:

 This is your job.
 You are a fashion designer.
-You have an eye for detail, you know how to edit, and you know when there are too many things fighting for attention.
+Whether you’re seeking employment or becoming a freelancer, you have an eye for detail, you know how to edit, and you know when there are too many things fighting for attention.

 Sit up tall my friend, and take that strong designer eye of yours and apply it to your portfolio the same way you would apply your skills to any other design.

 When should you take something away?